 The location in question must have strong, godly and trustworthy indigenous leadership who independently, verbally and practically utilize their God-given skills, experiences and resources to fulfill their calling to the work of Make Way Partners, of caring for the least of these.
 Every member of our network answers the unique issues they face among their own tribe, culture or country in an appropriate and effective manner.
 We never “plant” a work, a church or even an orphanage.
 Instead, we look for where, how and through whom God is moving and planting seeds.
 Through time and testing we humbly ask Him if and how we should use the resources He has given us to nurture, tend and protect the seeds of calling already alive in an area and people.

 If we see God bringing the three pieces of ministry location criteria, indigenous leadership and partnerships together, it is a strong indicator that He is at work in this potential partnership.
 We respond next by seeking direction as to how He would have us engage.

-When Kimberly first went to Sudan, she went knowing it was home to the most ravenous slave trade, genocide and persecution in the world.
-She remembered what Milton had taught her through scripture, “There is nowhere we can go where God is not already present and working and even in lands where the most vile and evil men seem to reign, God always has His remnant of faithful people.”
+When MWP President, Kimberly Smith Highland, first went to Sudan in 2005, she went knowing it was home to the most ravenous slave trade, genocide and persecution in the world.
+She remembered what she had been taught through scripture, “There is nowhere we can go where God is not already present and working and even in lands where the most vile and evil men seem to reign, God always has His remnant of faithful people.”